MaryTJ/Udacity_ClassicArcadeGame/README.md

 ## LoadGame

 The user needs to click on index.html to load the game.
+The game can also be accesed using the following link https://marytj.github.io/Udacity_ClassicArcadeGame/.

 ## PlayGame